 A member of U of T faculty who holds exclusively NSERC Research Tools and Instruments, Canada Research Chairs, Canada Excellence Research Chairs or Infrastructure Grants are not eligible.

-For complete details, see the University of Toronto Excellence Awards (UTEA) Program Guidelines (updated 2021).
+For complete details, see the UTEA Program Guidelines (updated 2023).

 First-round, verbal offers of UTEAs happen in early April.

 The Registrar’s Office contacts successful applicants’ PIs to prompt them to complete an application using the MY Research – Application (MRA) online system for each UTEA applicant.
 (This replaces the paper RIS Application Attachment Form used in previous years.)
 The supervisor accesses the MRA through the Vice President Research and Innovation RAISE project page or through Campus Business Connect.

 Important: The MRA record will not be saved and your application not submitted unless you attach a document to the MRA record; this document may be a copy of your proposal (Part II of the application).

 The Research Services office completes an administrative check of the UTEA award list and establishes a research fund account for each eligible UTEA under the research supervisor.